Baseball Bat Size Chart

 |AGE||5 – 7||8 – 9||10||11 – 12||13 – 14||15 – 16|

 |LENGTH||24″ – 26″||26″ – 28″||28″ – 29″||30″ – 31″||31″ – 32″||32″ – 33″|

 Baseball Bat Length

 Bat length is measured in inches from knob to end cap.
 A longer bat gives you greater reach, allowing you to hit balls on the outside part of the plate.
-However, longer bats also tend to have more mass towards the end of the bat that requires more power to swing them.
+However, longer bats also tend to have more mass towards the end of the bat which requires more power to swing them.
 The right combination of length and weight will help you reach your peak performance.

-Baseball bats most commonly are found between 24-34 inches.
+Baseball bats are most commonly found between 24-34 inches.
 Please check the size chart for examples of what length may be appropriate for you.

 Baseball Bat Weight

 As a general rule of thumb, the higher the competition or league level (meaning, from youth league up to the pros) the lesser the weight drop.
 A lesser weight drop means the bat feels heavier.
 So a -5 bat will feel heavier than a -10 bat.

 Selecting the right bat weight depends on three main factors: sport, league rules, and player preference.